Frequently Asked Questions

 Why have wood burning stoves become so popular?

 People have gained great pleasure from fires for thousands of years, but recently have stopped using open fires because they are incredibly inefficient.
 Open fires have an energy efficiency rating of less than 25%.
 A gas fire is around 55% efficient and gas central heating boilers range between 70% to 90% efficiency.
-A modern Ecodesign wood burning stove can be over 84% efficient and wood is a significantly cheaper source of energy than gas or electricity.
+A modern Ecodesign wood burning stove can be over 80% efficient and wood is a significantly cheaper source of energy than gas or electricity.

 Should I buy a wood burning stove, a log burner or a multi fuel stove?

 People choose wood burning stoves (also known as Log burners or wood burners) because they intend to only burn wood as it is very cost-effective and a fully renewable heat source.
 A wood burning stove can be slightly more efficient way of burning wood than burning wood on a multi fuel stove.
-Some of the most beautiful designer stoves are only available as wood burning stoves because they were designed in countries which traditionally only burn wood and most high output stoves (over 7kw) are wood burning only.
+Some of the most beautiful designer stoves are only available as wood burning stoves because they were designed in countries which traditionally only burn wood and most high output stoves (over 8 kw) are wood burning only.

 What size (Kw output) stove should I buy?

-Online calculators are not very helpful because they only tell part of the story and can lead to you becoming convinced only a 6.413kw stove will be suitable for your home, when no one manufactures a 6.413kw stove.
-Online calculators also fail to take into consideration very important factors such as the thermal efficiency & insulation value of your walls, ceilings, windows, doors and furnishings or your personal preferences.
-However, a general guide would be:
+Online stove retailers heat calculators are not very helpful because they only tell part of the story and can lead you to believe that you need a larger stove than you actually do or bigger is better, possibly because larger stoves are often more expensive.
+Online calculators fail to take into consideration very important factors such as the thermal efficiency & insulation values of your walls, ceilings, windows, doors and furnishings or your personal preferences.

-4kw stoves are typically suitable for smaller rooms, kitchens, conservatories, home offices and static homes.
+4 kw stoves are typically suitable for smaller rooms, kitchens, conservatories, home offices and static homes.

-10kw and above stoves are typically only suitable for very large rooms in older properties or large open plan arrangements.
+10 kw and above stoves are typically only suitable for very large rooms in older properties or large open plan arrangements.

 Will a wood burning stove save me money?